lhnguyen102/cuTAGI/docs/index.rst

 What is py/cuTAGI?
 ---------------

-py/cuTAGI is a probabilistic array framework built upon the principles of the Tractable Approximate Gaussian Inference (TAGI) theory.
-It focuses on quantifying the uncertainty in Deep Neural Networks (DNNs), directly improving their reliability across supervised, unsupervised, and reinforcement learning tasks.
+pyTAGI is a Python frontend for cuTAGI, its high-performance C++/CUDA backend, implementing Tractable Approximate Gaussian Inference (TAGI) for deep neural networks.
+TAGI treats all network parameters and hidden units as Gaussian random variables and derives closed-form expressions for prior/posterior means, variances, and covariances, enabling analytic Bayesian learning without relying on gradient descent or backpropagation.
 A high-level overview about the TAGI theory can be found in the :doc:`theory section <api/theory>`.

 Getting started
 ---------------